TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/extending.rst

 can be specified on the command line or in a configuration file.
 This option can only be set in the ``[global]`` section of a configuration file, or before any commands on the command line.
-If set in a configuration file, it can be overridden from the command line; setting it to an empty string on the command line causes the default to be used.
+If set in a configuration file, it can be overridden kutoka the command line; setting it to an empty string on the command line causes the default to be used.
 This should never be set in a configuration file provided with a package.